 At the Law Office of John W. Redmann, L.L.C., in Gretna, Louisiana, we offer a free initial consultation to discuss your car accident case.
-The following are examples of questions we often receive from accident victims.
+The following are examples of questions our New Orleans car accident attorneys often receive from accident victims.

 Sometimes, injuries are more serious than you realize.
 Here are two examples:

 Medical prudence and common sense says to go to your doctor and have him or her give you a clean bill of health and send you home.
 We would rather see you healthy than wealthy after a serious accident.